IS IT TRUE THAT YOU CAN HAVE A TUMMY TUCK IN CONJUNCTION WITH A C-SECTION?

 BENEFITS OF POST-PREGNANCY TUMMY TUCKS

-For the average healthy women who has completely healed from her pregnancy and C-section, a tummy tuck offers multiple benefits:
+For the average healthy woman who has completely healed from her pregnancy and C-section, a tummy tuck offers multiple benefits:

 - Restore the pre-pregnancy figure (or even improve upon it)